Dr. Rachid Alami is Senior Scientist (Directeur de Recherche) at CNRS.

 He joined CNRS as Junior Scientist in October 1984.

-Rachid Alami is currently the head of the Robotics and InteractionS (RIS) group at LAAS.
+Rachid Alami is the founder and served as the head of the Robotics and InteractionS (RIS) team during 10 years.

 He served 8 years as the head of the LAAS Robotics Department.

-He is co-chair of Interactive Robotics SIG at the French Research Group in Robotics (GDR Robotique)
+He served 6 years as co-chair of the Interactive Robotics SIG at the French Research Group in Robotics (GDR Robotique)

-He is also the coordinator the Ambient Intelligence initiative of LAAS.
+He also coordinated during 4 years the Ambient Intelligence initiative of LAAS.

 His main research contributions cover several key aspects of cognitive robotics and AI related topics: